 Myth: Evolution is about the origin of life.

 Evolution tells us how life changes once it's already here, not how it formed in the first place.
-The latter is known as abiogenesis and is the realm of biochemists and organic chemists.
+The latter is known as abiogenesis and is the realm of biochemists,organic chemists, computer scientists, and information scientists.
 Not evolutionary biologists.

 And not having the answer to this question doesn't invalidate natural selection or common descent anymore than gravity and thermodynamics are invalidated by physics not having the answer to how matter and energy came into existence(also known as the first cause argument and/or complexity of the universe argument).
 To put it another way, not knowing who your father is doesn't mean you didn't have one.

 Myth: Evolution is about the origin of the Earth/the origin of the universe.

 While astronomers do use terms like "cosmic evolution" when discussing the history of the universe, or "stellar evolution" when discussing how a star changes over its lifetime, these terms have nothing to do with what biologists mean when they say "evolution."
 Biologists always mean biological evolution, and in any discussion of "evolution" all parties involved should assume that they're talking about biological evolution unless another, specific meaning of evolution is presented as the topic up front.

 Myth: If people evolved from monkeys, there should not be monkeys.